What is a Price Quote?

 On the other hand, an estimate is less formal and offers a rough idea or ballpark figure of the costs involved.
 Estimates are used when the exact cost of a project or service cannot be determined upfront due to variable factors.
 For instance, in service businesses where the scope of work may evolve or where variable costs such as labor and materials may fluctuate, estimates are more appropriate.

-The choice between providing a price quote or an estimate depends on the nature of the business and the specific transaction.
+The choice between providing a price quote or an estimate depends on the nature of the business and the certain transaction.
 While a quotation offers more certainty, an estimate allows for flexibility in pricing, which can be beneficial in situations where costs are not entirely predictable.

 Pricing a Quote - Main Points